-The eight-day festival of Passover is celebrated in the early spring, from the 15th through the 22nd of the Hebrew month of Nissan.
+The eight-day festival of Passover is celebrated in the early spring, from the 15th through the 22nd of the Hebrew month of Nissan (April 10–18, 2017).
 It commemorates the emancipation of the Israelites from slavery in ancient Egypt.
-And, by following the rituals of Passover, we have the ability to relive and experience the true freedom that our ancestors gained.
+It is observed by avoiding leaven, and highlighted by the Seder meals that include four cups of wine, eating matzah and bitter herbs, and retelling the story of the Exodus.

 After many decades of slavery to the Egyptian pharaohs, during which time the Israelites were subjected to backbreaking labor and unbearable horrors, G‑d saw the people’s distress and sent Moses to Pharaoh with a message: “Send forth My people, so that they may serve Me.”
 But despite numerous warnings, Pharaoh refused to heed G‑d’s command.
 G‑d then sent upon Egypt ten devastating plagues, afflicting them and destroying everything from their livestock to their crops.